syncfusion-content/blazor-docs/blazor/combobox/how-to/customization.md

 ---
 layout: post
 title: Automatically open dropdown in Blazor ComboBox | Syncfusion
-description: Learn here all about dropdown in Syncfusion Blazor ComboBox component and more.
+description: Learn here all about Automatically open the dropdown in Syncfusion Blazor ComboBox component and more.
 platform: Blazor
 control: ComboBox
 documentation: ug